 There were a few skills that looked promising.
 There was a skill that resisted magic with the dungeon core as its target, or which altered its immediate area.
 Another would allow him to resist magical drains of any kind within his area of influence, and from the description it looked like it would benefit monsters in his dungeon to a lesser extent.
 Many others allowed him to get far more mana under certain conditions, like the death of his own monsters or other creatures, but would not be helpful now.

 The titles that Caden received had actually provided him with vital information.
 One skill said that he would gain the first level of skills easier.
 That meant that he did not have to purchase skills in order to learn them.
 He could potentially learn any of the skills that were available for purchase, which was good because most of them were not cheap and he did not want to waste his Ability Points.
-Caden wondered if certain skills could only be purchased though.
+Most of the ones he had looked at could not even be purchased yet.
+He wondered if certain skills could only be purchased though.
 At the moment he had no idea how many points he would get each level.
 If he got 100 per level then they were rare enough that he would want to conserve them.
 He could end up getting a lot more, or a lot less.
 He had no way of knowing.
-So long as He was not in any actual danger he was not going to waste his resources.
+So long as he was not in any actual immediate danger, he was not going to waste his resources.
 He wasn’t just going to sit around though.
 He didn’t want to kill the old man like his alter ego demanded, but he sure as hell was going to escape.

 There are what I am always most interested in hearing: